MohamedRaslan/orm-tut/README.md

-# SQL Tutorial
+# ORM Tutorial

-This repo contains the materials needed for my "SQL" tutorial
+This repo contains the materials needed for my "ORM" tutorial

 ## Setup